sarnesh444/OCR/README.md

 * Navigate to [this](https://github.com/UB-Mannheim/tesseract/wiki) website
 * Download the one that suits your sys-architecture
 * Find a path like ProgramFIles/Tesseract-OCR/tesseract.exe
-* Only after this the file shall execute else you can run into errors
+* Only after this process is successful the file shall execute else you can run into errors.

 ### Additonal

 * Color to Black,Gray
   * It's is observed that Tesseract performs better when the image is in black and white.
-  * [This](https://github.com/sarnesh444/OCR/blob/master/color_to_bq.py) file mananges to achieve this converts color to black,gray image
+  * [This](https://github.com/sarnesh444/OCR/blob/master/color_to_bq.py) file mananges to achieve the objective,it converts color to black,gray image
   * Sample Input
   ![alt text](https://github.com/sarnesh444/OCR/blob/master/test.JPG)
   * Sample Output
   ![alt text](https://github.com/sarnesh444/OCR/blob/master/colors.JPG)

-* Color to Image with white background and black font
+* Color Image to Image with white background and black font
   * It's is observed that Tesseract performs even better when the image has a white background with black font
-  * [This](https://github.com/sarnesh444/OCR/blob/master/change.py) file mananges to achieve this converts color image to the one with white bg and black font.
+  * [This](https://github.com/sarnesh444/OCR/blob/master/change.py) file mananges to achieve this, it converts color image to the one with white bg and black font.
   * Sample Input
   ![alt text](https://github.com/sarnesh444/OCR/blob/master/cbv_template_contextdict.JPG)
   * Sample Output